 Overcoming some of the disadvantages of a reactive strategy

 The largest disadvantage of preventive maintenance (PM) is that improper execution of maintenance tasks often creates more problems than if the maintenance had never been performed.

 So many problems may remain, immediately after returning equipment into service following maintenance.

-- Reduces risk of catastrophic failure
+- Risk of catastrophic failure can be avoided

 - Prevents equipment failure